 A buyer will want to see evidence of a stable and sustainable level of profitability and growth for a period of at least three months coming out of lockdown.
-For example, if it takes until September for the business to be back up and running at full pace, then by early December the acquirers will have three months’ active information.
+For example, if it took until September 2020 for the business to be back up and running at full pace, then by early December the acquirers will have three months’ active information.
 Ensure you’ve got a sound business plan, financial projections, cash and balance sheets and profit and loss records in place.

 For more information

 To conclude, then, by demonstrating strong leadership through the pandemic and achieving three months of stable, sustainable growth, you can put yourself in a strong position for an upcoming sale.